Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 At the beginning of every Legislative Day, all @Current players lose their position and are placed last in #turns.
 The next two players in #turns become the new @Current players. @Current players may make one proposal each time they are given the role by posting in #proposals.

 If it is specified that specific kinds of proposals are subject to special provisions, those provisions take precedence over the standard approvals listed below.
 Similarly, if it is specified that specific kinds of proposals skip steps of the legislative process, then they immediately go to the next relevant stage of legislation.

+Each rule may have a title in addition to its number.
+If the proposal creating a rule specifies a title for the new rule, then that becomes the rule's title upon the proposal's adoption.
+A proposal to amend a rule may specify a new title for the rule; that title becomes the rule's title of the proposal takes effect.
+If a rule ever lacks a title, any Github collaborator may give it a title.

+For the sake of clarity, the constitution's title is "The Constitution".
+All proposals that affect The Constitution must include the following note at the top: (This is a constitutional proposal, and as such goes directly to chamber voting tomorrow.
+This proposal requires at least 75% for votes to pass)

 Each proposal submitted in #proposals is passed on for a Chamber Vote on the Legislative Day after it is submitted to #proposals.